SignTools/SignTools/INSTALL.md

   If you have a provisioning profile with a `.mobileprovision` extension, you can use this method as well.
 There is no 6-digit code (2FA), and signing is completely local, so the process will be faster than a developer account.
 However, based on the type of your provisioning profile, different entitlements and features may not work on your signed apps.
 For the differences, check the [FAQ](FAQ.md#what-kind-of-certificatesprovisioning-profiles-are-supported) page.

 Additionally, you will also need a certificate archive with a `.p12` extension.
 It must contain at least one certificate and at least one private key.
 If you need development entitlements, add an `Apple Development` certificate and its key.
-If you need distribution entitlements, add both an `Apple Development` and `Apple Distribution` certificate, along with their keys.
+If you need distribution entitlements, add an `Apple Distribution` certificate and its key.
 For the differences, check the [FAQ](FAQ.md#what-kind-of-certificatesprovisioning-profiles-are-supported) page.

 If you are using a custom provisioning profile, you likely received a certificate archive along with it — use that.
 If you have a developer account, you can create one from the [developer portal](https://developer.apple.com/account/resources/certificates/list).